pikesley/st7789v2-micropython/README.md

 * run-length encoded, and then
 * the resulting bytes are made available from a [generator](https://wiki.python.org/moin/Generators)

-My early bumblings didn't bother with a generator and just attempted to yeet the entire list at the rendering tools, but it's remarkably easy to make your tiny microcontroller run out of memory, so we have to do it this way.
+My early bumblings didn't bother with a generator and just attempted to yeet the entire list at the rendering tools, but it's remarkably easy to make your tiny microcontroller run out of memory, so we're doing it this way.

 ## Using the tool